Since/Depuis 1996

 Is the waterpark part of camp?

-The water park is a part of the daily schedule.
+-The waterpark is a part of the daily schedule.
 Campers are not obliged to participate in this activity but it is strongly recommended that all campers purchase access to the park.
-Most campers agree, it’s just about the perfect end to a long hard day on the trails.
+Most campers agree, going to the waterpark is the perfect end to a long hard day and potentially hot day on the trails.
+Dirt Camp sells a mountain and waterpark combo pass which is the best deal!

 What happens if it rains?
 Will the camp still go ahead?

-Under normal circumstances, Dirt Camp is still all-systems-go in light rain.
-Normally we use the rain to practice in the slippery riding conditions, build trail or simply mechanical clinics.
+Under normal and safe circumstances, bike riding will proceed in light rain.
+Normally we use the rain to practice riding in slippery conditions, build trail or learn mechanics.
 Be sure to bring appropriate clothing (a waterproof rain shell and change of shoes) so that you’re as dry, warm, and comfortable as possible.

 Can I change weeks if I am already registered?